randy3k/randy3k.github.io/README.md

 It is the source repo of rtalks.net.
-Any files in `_posts` are copyrighted.
+All post and page files are copyrighted.